peterldowns/wwikt/README.md

 **5/3 18:36** Well, I didn't really keep a very good log of my progress.
 But, as of right now I have facebook login working and everything's set up to make the OpenGraph searches.
 Now I've got to do some place parsing and cool things like that.
 Woo hoo!

 **5/3 20:07** So, sweet, I've got the facebook login actually working and everything.
 Very cool.
 But I'm losing steam on finishing the rest of the app tonight, I'm kind of tired and a little bit sick.
 So maybe I'll do the location matching tomorrow?
 Or some other day.

+TODO: do location finding and similarity matching.
+I can use graph.facebook.com/id to get basic info, which will include hometown/location when available.
+That's a city, state / city, country thing.
+But those not might exist.
+So I think a good way to do it would be to check for location/hometown *first*, then use graph.facebook.com/id/locations second.

+Also, I can do friends of friends, but only if my friends use the app, too.
+I can add an invite?
+Send out a "Hey, I'm moving to xxx, and I want to see if I know anyone there."